-- Enlist yourself by e-mail to Oslo Summer School organizer (Tron Harald Torneby) stating your correct arrival and departure dates no later than May 15th 2018.
+- Enlist yourself by e-mail to Oslo Summer School organizer (Tron Harald Torneby) stating your correct arrival and departure dates no later than 1st of June 2018.

 - You will receive a booking confirmation from the Oslo Summer School organizers by e-mail.

 - Payment for your hotel room must be done by yourself directly to the Scandic Holberg Hotel during your stay.

 If you want a good quality city hotel, including staying at a hotel where some of the other students (and the lecturers) are staying, then this would be the option for you.
 However, if you are traveling on a budget, you should probably look into some of the budget options listed below, rather than choosing this offer.